Adria Airways: 1970s

-1980s: Modernisation
+1980s

 Inex-Adria Aviopromet (Inex-Adria Airways) entered the 1980s as a respectable company with confirmed success on the tourist market and scheduled internal flights.

-In May 1981 Adria purchased three new McDonnell Douglas MD-80 aircraft.
+In May 1981, Adria purchased three new McDonnell Douglas MD-80 aircraft.
 Unfortunately, one of them crashed into a mountain in Corsica in December, killing all aboard.

 In 1982, Adria got a new leadership which focused on the education of the flight crews, technical staff and other professional personnel as well as on ensuring safety.

 In that period, the business remained focused on charter flights to the Adriatic.
 Flights for guest workers in Germany and Switzerland, which were connected to internal flights, became an important part of the business.
 At the end of 1984, the first scheduled international flights were also established on the Ljubljana–Belgrade–Larnaca route.

-Prospects for the development of air traffic were very good, so in 1984, Adria signed a contract for the purchase of 5 Airbus A320 aircraft.
+Prospects for the development of air traffic were very good, so in 1984, Adria signed a contract for the purchase of five Airbus A320 aircraft.
 Also two new Dash 7 aircraft were bought for the 1984 Winter Olympics in Sarajevo.

 In December 1985, Adria had four McDonnell Douglas DC-9-30, two McDonnell Douglas DC-9-50, one McDonnell Douglas MD-81, three McDonnell Douglas MD-82 and two de Havilland Canada Dash 7 aircraft.
 A year later another MD-82 joined the fleet.

 Due to a commercial law restructuring programme, in 1986, Adria left the Inex group, becoming an independent company and changing its name to Adria Airways.
 Later, Adria became a member of IATA.

 In 1989, the first new Airbus A320 arrived.
 It was 43rd A320 made by the Airbus and the first one to be powered by the new IAE Engines.